Swiss Post: Swiss National Post

 In 1848 the postal services were regulated by the new constitution which demanded a centralised administration.
 On 1 January 1849 the Swiss National Post took over the fourteen cantonal post services.
 The postal charges for letters and packages were the same in all of Switzerland from October 1849 onwards.

 In 1850 the first stamps valid in all of Switzerland were issued.
 The same year the delivery time between Basel in the north of Switzerland and Milan in Italy was limited to fifty hours.
 From Basel the mail was transported to Lucerne, where it was shipped over Lake Lucerne to Flüelen in Uri, from where it was transported by carriage over the St. Gotthard to Bellinzona and Camerlata, from where it was loaded on a train to Milan.
 After four years of litigation before a court in Frankfurt, the Duke of Thurn und Taxis conceded the postal rights of Schaffhausen to Switzerland in return for 150,000 CHF in 1853.

 In 1874, Switzerland organised the founding congress in Bern of the Universal Postal Union, of which it also became a member.
 After 1878, Swiss post offices on steamers and railways were tasked with accepting and delivering and also sorting out mail.
 Also donkeys, mules and even a dog were in service to deliver the mail.

-In 1964, Switzerland announced the establishment of Postal Codes according to which the mail was to be sorted, the third country after the United States and Germany to do so.